trailofbits/manticore/docs/gotchas.rst

 Context locking
 ---------------

-Manticore natively supports parallel analysis; if this is activated, client code should be careful to properly lock the global context when accessing it.
+Manticore natively supports parallel analysis; if this is activated, client code should always be careful to properly lock the global context when accessing it.

 An example of a global context race condition, when modifying two context entries.::